venkysio/programs-prod/Security/Not Updating Easily/readme.md

 - Resist the urge to bundle additional software in a patch.
-- If you need to update a component running as a highly privileged user, you can let an ordinary user download the update.Get the user to put the update in a safe place, and then have the privileged process that needs to be updated check that the patch has not been tampered with by veri- fying the signature, and install it itself.
+- If you need to update a component running as a highly privileged user, you can let an ordinary user download the update.Get the user to put the update in a safe place, and then have the privileged process that needs to be updated check that the patch has not been tampered with by verifying the signature, and install it itself.
 - Make the application just do the right thing without relying on the user to make a correct decision.
 - Don’t update without notifying the user.